Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • It protects your investment from financial shocks like major repairs or vacancies.

-• The amount you need varies based on property specifics and risk tolerance.
+• The amount to keep in reserves varies based on property specifics and risk tolerance.

 • Common calculation methods include months of rent or a percentage of income.